nairihar/funthreads/README.md

 Make sure you're using Node.js >= v10.5.0

-And always use `--experimental-worker` flag when you run project, because under the hood implemented [worker-threads](https://nodejs.org/api/worker_threads.html) which is in Experimental mode.
+And always use `--experimental-worker` flag when you run project, because under the hood has been implemented [worker-threads](https://nodejs.org/api/worker_threads.html) which is in Experimental mode.
 ```shall
 $ node --experimental-worker  index.js
 ```